 Signup now for your House Blessing!
 Joyous Feast!

-Most recent updates include the visit of Bishop Paul in December 2019, plus Youth Group activities earlier in the Autumn.
+Most recent updates include the Great Feast of Theophany 2020, a Bsptism, and visit of Bishop Paul in December 2019, plus Youth Group activities earlier in the Autumn.
 Plus, be sure to look back through all our extensive galleries for 2019 including the Great Feasts, our Summer Workshops, the 30th Anniversary Celebration of Fr Steven's ministry at Christ the Savior-Holy Spirit, and more.
 Plus, get to know our many new members, and re-visit 2018 with its many events and feasts in the life of the parish, all on our Photo Gallery Page.

 Christ the Savior parishioner Natasha Frasch delivered a talk at the recent conference, Speaking the Truth in Love, held at St Tikhon's Orthodox Seminary in South Canaan PA over the November 7-9 weekend.